-Title Credit Who May Take Description Prerequisites Geology Semester Juniors, Seniors Study of minerals, igneous, sedimentary, and metamorphic rocks; geological formations; the changes affecting the earth's crust; and plate tectonics.
+Title Credit Who May Take Description Prerequisites Physics C AP Full Year Seniors College-level course intended to provide exposure to the equivalent material to the first year of calculus-based college physics.
+The broad topics areas are Mechanics, and Electricity and Magnetism.
+Besides reviewing all appropriate content from Physics I Honors, extended topics will include circular motion, rotational dynamics, RC circuits, electromagnetic induction, Faraday's Law, Lenz's Law and Maxwell's equations.
+B- or better in both Physics 1 Honors; see Dept. Honors Criteria below; concurrent enrollment in AP Calculus (AB or BC) Geology Semester Juniors, Seniors Study of minerals, igneous, sedimentary, and metamorphic rocks; geological formations; the changes affecting the earth's crust; and plate tectonics.
 Lab activities include specimen identification, correlation, contour lines, and general mapping skills.
 Must have completed Biology 1 and Chemistry 1 Marine Biology Semester Juniors, Seniors Study of the marine environment, oceanography, marine diversity (survey of marine plants and animals), and marine ecology.
 Lab exercises will be conducted to emphasize laboratory skills, proper technique, safety, report writing, and analysis.
-Must have completed Biology 1 and Chemistry 1 Evolution Semester Juniors, Seniors Study of the principles of evolution, as well as the processes that govern it.
-Evolution is currently viewed as the central theme that unifies all biology and includes a general introduction to selection, speciation, genetic drift, phylogenetics and major evolutionary events.
 Must have completed Biology 1 and Chemistry 1 Astronomy Semester Juniors, Seniors Study of stellar and planetary motions, the development of stellar objects, and evolutionary models of the Universe.
 Students who take astronomy should be aware of the history, the key information, and the current developments in astronomy at such a level that they are able to comprehend current articles in the popular press.
 Must have completed Biology 1 and Chemistry 1 Forensic Science Semester Juniors, Seniors An inquiry-rich hands-on course that focuses on the practices and analysis of physical evidence found at a crime scene, Forensic Science is the application of chemistry, physics and biology.
 This course is a practical way for students to apply the scientific process introduced in previous science courses.
+Must have completed Biology 1 and Chemistry 1 Pathophysiology Semester Juniors, Seniors Introduce processes of disease to students who may be interested in entering a health career field or are generally interested in bodily functions and response to disease.
+It involves the study of physiological function that results from disease processes.
+Pathology is the branch of medical sciences that treats the essential nature of disease, especially the changes of structure and function in tissues and organs of the body that cause or are caused by disease.
+Interested students are recommended to take Anatomy & Physiology prior to taking this course.
 Must have completed Biology 1 and Chemistry 1